Ultimate Sicilian Sfincione: Thick-Crust Pizza Guide for Bold Flavor (2026)

 Crafting the Perfect Thick Crust: Ingredients and Techniques Explained

-Prep⁣ and Cook Time
+Prep and Cook Time

-• preparation: 20 minutes
+• Preparation: 20 minutes

-• First Rise: 1 hour 30 minutes
+• First rise: 1 hour 30 minutes

-• Second Rise: 30 minutes
+• Second rise: 30 minutes

 • Baking: 25–30 minutes

-• Total Time: Approximately 3 hours
+• Total time: About 3 hours

 Yield

-• Serves 6-8 generous slices
+• Serves 6–8 slices

 Difficulty Level